We Help Companies Like Yours Achieve Greatness.

 Customs is a term commonly used in international shipping pointing to the duties, fees or taxes charged on items being shipped from one country to another.
 Costs can vary depending on the items and countries being shipping from and into.
 Each country has its own customs rules and guidelines.

-What is Customs Broker?
+What is a Customs Broker?

 A Customs Broker is your agent between you and Customs.
 They act on behalf of commercial importers and exporters in transactions with the Canada Customs and Revenue Agency.
 Customs Brokers are instrumental in processing goods through customs quickly and efficiently while upholding government laws and regulations.